Igbo culture: Yam

 The yam is very important to the Igbo as it is their staple crop.
-There are celebrations such as the New yam festival (Iri Ji) which are held for the harvesting of the yam.
+There are celebrations such as the New yam festival (Iri Ji) which are held Every August of Every year for the harvesting of the yam.

 The New Yam festival (Iri ji) is celebrated annually to secure a good harvest of the staple crop.
 The festival is practiced primarily in Nigeria and other countries in West Africa.

 Traditional marriage

+Marriages in Igbo community follow a multi-step process before the bride and groom are proclaimed husband and wife in accordance with local law and tradition.

-The traditional marriage is known as Igbankwu, or wine carrying, since it involves the bride serving up a cup of palm wine to her fiancé.
-Prior to the wedding, the groom must go to the bride's compound with his father before the Igbankwu day to get the bride's father's consent to marry her daughter.
+The traditional marriage is known as "Igbankwu Alumdi" in Igbo land, or wine carrying, since it involves the bride serving up a cup of palm wine to her fiancé.
+Prior to the wedding, the groom must go to the bride's compound with his father before the Igbankwu day to get the bride's father's consent to marry his daughter.
 If the bride's father is late, in this case, the bride's brother, uncle or male relative fills in for the bride's late father, as applies to the groom.
-On the second visit, when kola nuts (oji Igbo) are offered, the two fathers must arrange a symbolic price for the bride.
-Typically, it takes more than one evening to finalize the bride's price.
-The fathers bargain about the bride's price.
+On the second visit, when kola nuts (oji Igbo) are offered, the two fathers must arrange a price for the bride.
 In most cases, the bride's price is just symbolic, in addition to other requirements like kola nuts, goats, wine, fowl and so on.
-Normally, it takes more than one evening until the ultimate bride's price is agreed upon, after which a magnificent feast is served to both parents.
-When the supposed bride prize is paid, another evening is set aside for the ceremony. in some cases, it takes about three to four visits before the bride price is finally settled.
+Normally, it takes more than one evening until the bride price is agreed upon, after which a feast is served to both parents.
+When the bride price is paid, another evening is set aside for the ceremony.